Unlock all chapters in the ECG book

 - Obstructive hypertrophic cardiomyopathy

-- Second- or third-degree AV block (which is not caused by medications)
+- Second-degree AV block or third-degree AV block (not caused by medications)

 - Stroke within 1 month